Understanding these core concepts will help you build effective Plot Twists.

 Use this pattern for:

-async onNewMessage(message: Message, threadId: string) {
+async onNewMessage(message: Message, conversationId: string) {

 key: `message-${message.id}`, // Unique key per message for upserts